Have you ever wanted to paint a night sky, with all its stars and galaxies?

-This step is definitely not written in stone!
-But is a good to have a rough idea of where you would like the main elements of your painting to go.
+This step is not written in stone!
+But it is good to have a rough idea of where you would like the main elements of your painting to go.

-This particular painting has the galaxy, the mountains, and the lake.
-Deciding where the horizon line of the lake is helps with being able to create the colors in the reflection during the first stage of the painting, and getting the galaxy roughed in will help create structure once you start laying the layers of space color
+This particular painting has a galaxy, mountains, and a lake.
+It is helpful to determine where the lake’s horizon line is so that colors can be created in the reflection during the first stage of the painting, and getting the galaxy roughed in will help create structure once you start laying the layers of space color.

 Step 4: Add the first layer of color